mauriccio1/osTicket-prereqs/README.md

    <p>
     <h2> Finish Setting up osTicket In Browser</h2>
-   Fill in all the required fields (helpdesk name, admin username and password, etc.)
+   Fill in all the required fields (helpdesk name, admin username, password, etc.)
     The last step should be connecting to the SQL database that was just created.
-    The following are what I used to fill in these fields.
+    The following is what I used to fill in these fields.

 <ul>
 <li style="list-style-type:square"> MySQL Database: osTicket  </li>